It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 - Reducing insulin resistance and the risk of obesity.

-Amylose is known as the “non-sticky starchy starch” commonly in the kitchen.
+Amylose is commonly known as the “non-sticky starchy starch” in the kitchen.

 It does not dissolve in water, and high levels of amylose help the beans, such as rice and beans, maintain their shape.

-Currently, in food manufacturing, some companies often use amylose as a stabilizer and thickener for their production.
+In food manufacturing, some companies often use amylose as a stabilizer and thickener for their production.

 Benefits of amylose